 Rule 1139.
 Employees shall not pass under, between, over or through railroad cars when going to or from places of work.

 Rule 1140.
-Railroad cars being worked within a marine terminal shall be identified with a regulation blue flag or light so placed to prevent inadvertent movement.
+Railroad cars being worked within a marine terminal shall be identified with signals (regulation flags, lights or signs) clearly placed to indicate that employees are working within, on or under rail cars.